jonathanhogg/flitter/docs/tutorial.md

 `!group` nodes alter the drawing context for the nodes that they contain.
-They are able to change the local transformation matrix that establishes the drawing coordinate system, including rotating and scaling; change the default drawing color, and various other *paint* properties, like line width; and set default font properties, including font size, and the typeface family and weight.
+They are able to change the local transformation matrix that establishes the drawing coordinate system, including rotating and scaling; change the default drawing color, and various other *paint* properties like line width; and set default font properties, including font size, the typeface family and weight.
 We still have to specify the actual text to be drawn at both nodes as this is individual to each `!text` node.

 An important lesson to learn from this tiny example is that both structure (this is *in* that) and context (like origin and paint color) are managed through